-Whether you are a potential employer looking for information about maintenance planners or you are considering the possibility of becoming one, this article features useful information about duties, salaries, benefits, and required skills.
+Whether you are an employer looking for a maintenance planner or you are a professional thinking about becoming one, this article has useful information about duties, salaries, benefits, and required skills.

 What is a maintenance planner?